Step-by-Step Guide | October 17, 2022

 Overview

-Savvy districts will assess the full array of funding options available through the federal government, their state government and utility and then look for opportunities to stack and phase grants to bring down costs.
-For example, the US Environmental Protection Agency's Clean School Bus Program is offering $5 billion in funding through 2026 that can be used to pay for buses, chargers and more.
+There are many ways to bring down the upfront costs of electric school buses.
+School districts can assess the full array of funding options available through the federal government, their state government and utility.
+Then, they look for opportunities to stack and phase grants and use tax credits to bring down costs.

 In addition, financing can help leverage the expected lifetime operating savings of electric buses (such as lower maintenance and fueling costs) to address upfront costs.
 Financing can be paired with public grants for greater project scale and quicker fleet transitions and can come from traditional private sector sources or from new sources such as a state or local green bank.